 Note that South Africa does not allow the importation of Semiautomatic firearms.

-In the months leading up to your Safari in South Africa you need to get as much shooting practice as possible.
+In the months leading up to your Safari you need to get as much shooting practice as possible.

 Bow Hunting.
-Using bow hunting equipment requires plenty of practice.
+Using bow equipment requires plenty of practice.
 I recommend practicing with your bow every second day leading up to your African hunting Safari.
 Practice shooting from standing, kneeling and sitting positions as often as possible.
 If you intend to use fixed blade broadheads for your hunt make sure that your bow is properly tuned and that they fly perfectly out to 50 m.
 The majority of your time should be spent shooting at 40 to 60 meters, this will make the average shot at 30 m seem easy and you will have the confidence to make these shots easily.
 Do spend time practicing at 60 m and gain confidence in your abilities at that distance.
 Being able to shoot out to 60 m will leave you with more options and allow you secure a trophy that you otherwise may not have been able to take.
-The best bow sight setup for hunting in Africa will be either a 5 pin sight or a sight where the pin can be moved to cover distances from 20 – 60 m.
+The best bow sight setup for Safari will be either a 5 pin sight or a sight where the pin can be moved to cover distances from 20 – 60 m.
 You will be doing a lot of shooting from inside of a blind where it will be dark.
 Make certain that your sight pins gather as much light as possible so that they are easily seen under low light conditions.
 A bow hunt in South Africa is well organized and provides plenty of shot opportunities this also applies to crossbow hunting.

-In most hunting areas the hunting season extends for the whole year ie. January 1st to December 31st.
-However the prime time to hunt is during the drier winter months.
+In most areas the season extends for the whole year ie. January 1st to December 31st.
+However the best time to hunt is during the drier winter months.
 (The Western Cape Province being the exception as it receives winter rainfall) The months of April through September have warm sunny days and cool evenings and this is considered the prime time.

 Many Hunting Outfitters also offer a video service and will record your entire hunt.
 After the video has been edited they will send you a few copies of the video to share your hunt with your buddies.
 This is a great way to preserve the memory of your hunt and relive it again and again.